Staff: Carolyn Reyes-Guzman, Ph.D., M.P.H.

-Dr. Reyes-Guzman is interested in studying the epidemiology of low-dose and infrequent cigarette smokers, along with their use of other tobacco products and substances.
+Dr. Reyes-Guzman currently supports a portfolio of grants related to tobacco use and cancer control, including light and intermittent smoking, behavioral co-morbidities of tobacco use, non-cigarette tobacco products, the application of advanced epidemiologic methods to analyze tobacco use exposure, and the genetics of nicotine dependence and tobacco use.
+She is interested in studying the epidemiology of light and intermittent cigarette smokers, along with their use of other tobacco products and substances.
 In addition to tobacco control research, Dr. Reyes-Guzman has collaborated on studies of other health behaviors such as overweight/obesity, biomarkers of tobacco exposure, and observational studies of lung cancer and lung cancer screening.

 Dr. Reyes-Guzman earned a Ph.D. and a Master in Public Health from George Washington University Milken Institute of Public Health and a Bachelor of Arts from Santa Clara University in California.

-Inoue-Choi M, Liao LM, Reyes-Guzman C, Hartge P, Caporaso N, Freedman ND.
-Association of long-term low-intensity smoking with all-cause and cause-specific mortality in the NIH-AARP Diet and Health Study.
+- Inoue-Choi M, Liao LM, Reyes-Guzman C, Hartge P, Caporaso N, Freedman ND.
+Association of Long-term, Low-Intensity Smoking With All-Cause and Cause-Specific Mortality in the National Institutes of Health-AARP Diet and Health Study.
 JAMA Intern Med.
-2017; 177(1):87-95.
+2017 Jan 1; 177(1):87-95.

-Reyes-Guzman CM, Pfeiffer RM, Lubin J, Freedman ND, Cleary SD, Levine PH, Caporaso, NE.
-Determinants of Light and Intermittent Smoking in the U.S.: Results from Three Pooled National Health Surveys.
-Cancer Epidemiol Biomarkers Prev 2016; 26(2):228-39.
+- Reyes-Guzman CM, Pfeiffer RM, Lubin J, Freedman ND, Cleary SD, Levine PH, Caporaso NE.
+Determinants of Light and Intermittent Smoking in the United States: Results from Three Pooled National Health Surveys.
+Cancer Epidemiol Biomarkers Prev 2017 Feb; 26(2):228-39.